emqx/emqx-docs/en_US/changes/known-issues-5.1.md

 -   **Inaccurate `client.disconnected` Events Statistics in Rules**

     Channels with `clean_session = false` emit two `client.disconnected` events, leading to inaccurate event statistics.

+-   **UTF-8 characters like `${payload.'msg'}` can't be parsed in the payload of rule action republish.**

+    When creating a rule with republish as the action and using `${payload.'msg'}` in the payload, clients subscribed to the republish topic will receive `${payload.'msg'}` instead of the actual value of `${payload.msg}`.

+-   **The default value of "Connection Pool Size" for Oracle Database is 8 and cannot be changed.**

+    Regardless of the value set for this parameter, it remains fixed at the default value of 8.

+    > **Fixed Version:** 5.1.0

+-   **Changing the QoS of a subscribed topic does not update the dashboard and the new QoS does not take effect.**

+    When a CoAP client subscribes to a topic with QoS 0 and changes the QoS to 1, the dashboard still displays the original QoS value and the actual QoS remains at 0.